jfeldbrugge/Geometric-Algebra/index.md

 &= (\partial_1 u - \partial_2 v)\textbf{e}_1 +  (\partial_1 v + \partial_2 u) \textbf{e}_2 \,,
 \end{align}$$

 which vanishes for analytic function due to the Cauchy-Riemann equations.
+We generalize this concept by defining the analytic multi-vector-valued functions satisfying the equation

+$$\nabla F = 0\,.$$

-Acting twice yields
+Acting twice with the gradient operator yields the Laplace operator

 $$\begin{align}
 \nabla^2 f